CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/Monitor-the-Network/Monitor-Network-Connectivity.md

     {{% imgOld 19 %}}

 12. Click **Save**.
-You can now run this trace on demand by selecting it from the dropdown list, or wait for it to run on its defined schedule.
+You can now run this trace on demand or wait for it to run on its defined schedule.

-### Run a Scheduled Trace on Demand</span>
+### Run a Scheduled Trace on Demand

 You may find that, although you have a schedule for a particular trace, you want to have visibility into the connectivity data now.
 You can run